 There is no specific road trip car insurance policy.
 If you’re planning to share driving responsibilities with someone not covered by your insurance policy, you should check to confirm your policy includes permissive use.

 The permissive use clause in car insurance extends coverage to someone unlisted on the policy who uses the vehicle infrequently — fewer than 12 times per year.
 Permissive use allows you to share driving responsibilities during a road trip.

 Luckily, if you travel into a state with higher required insurance minimums than yours, your limits will automatically increase to meet the requirements.
-For example, your Michigan limits would increase to $25K/$50K/$25K if you were to travel to Ohio.
+For example, your California limits would increase to $25K/$50K/$20K if you were to travel to Oregon.

 Your liability insurance will not decrease if you travel to another state with lower limits.

 |State||Bodily Injury||Property Damage||Uninsured motorist BI||Uninsured motorist PD||Personal Injury Protection|